reddhidas5/Hybrid-Astar-MPC-iLQR-Navigation/README.md

 | Behavior Near Turns | Anticipatory corrections | Smooth but drifts |
 | Robustness to Mismatch | Strong — continuous reoptimization | Accumulates drift |

 PID achieves lower RMSE by cutting corners rather than following the nominal path.
-MPC-iLQR uses more control effort but maintains a safer, more intentional trajectory — especially near obstacles and tight turns.
+MPC-iLQR uses more control effort but maintains a safer, more intentional trajectory, especially near obstacles and tight turns.

 **Overall:** MPC-iLQR > PID in robustness, obstacle awareness, and disturbance rejection.
 PID > MPC-iLQR in control smoothness and energy efficiency.